madeindjs/workflow.ts/README.md

 > You may notice I choose SQLite database because of simplicity but you can use MySQL or Postgres

-Then we will create a _lib/config/database.ts_ file to setup Sequelize databse system.
+Then we will create a _lib/config/database.ts_ file to setup Sequelize database system.
 For simplicity, I create a Sqlite database in memory:

 ```ts
 // lib/config/database.ts